 5. Transport in a way that doesn’t ruin the tree or your car

-Depending if you’re taking the tree home in or outside your car, place tarp over the cargo area, or between the tree and the roof rack.
+Depending on if you’re taking the tree home in or outside your car, place a tarp over the cargo area, or between the tree and the roof rack.
 This way, you’ll protect the interior from loose needles and the roof – from scratches.
 If the tree is going on the roof, place it with the bottom facing forward to minimize needle loss, and secure it with a rope.

 6. Be sure to not let your Christmas tree dry out

 You have about 8 hours after cutting the tree to get it home, as this is how long a fresh tree can go without water.
-Bringing a tree straight from the cold outside temperature to a warm room causes the tree to dry out, so let the it sit in a bucket of water in a garage or on an unheated patio for at least a day to help it acclimate.
+Bringing a tree straight from the cold outside temperature to a warm room causes the tree to dry out, so let it sit in a bucket of water in a garage or on an unheated patio for at least a day to help it acclimate.
 Provide the tree with 1 quart of water for every inch in trunk diameter.